 Every company wants to have a perfect launch, but honesty about what you can do to reach your target market can keep expectations realistic.
 A key element of a good brand development strategy is setting a fundamental goal to define success, then additional goals to indicate performing better than anticipated.

 Brand development strategies should consider relevant content, potential search content, and whether you want to try and get a valid email address from each customer.
 More information is directly connected to marketing performance because when you know what people want, it’s easier to create a product for the market that matches customer expectations.

 The best brand development strategies have marketing options for different results.
 If things perform better than expected, a good strategy can use things like SWOT analysis to determine how much more the company should invest in marketing.
-If things do poorly, the strategy may direct you to see if you’re creating relevant content for customers.
+If things do poorly, the strategy may direct you to see if you’re creating authority content for customers.